 - presenting them in an accessible form

 The thing with data is that you gather it as much as you like.
-It only starts to matter when you make sense of it within your specific context, determine its real value, and make decision-based on that.
+It only starts to matter when you make sense of it within your specific context, determine its real value, and make decisions based on that.

 After all, it is tough to maintain an effective operation if your systems are: